SexVar/Section-V/README.md

 Vista, A. & Care, E. (2011).
 Gender differences in variance and means on the Naglieri Non‐verbal Ability Test: Data from the Philippines. _British Journal of Educational Psychology_, _81_(2), 292-308.

 Zhou, Y., Fan, X., Wei, X., & Tai, R. H. (2017).
 Gender gap among high achievers in math and implications for STEM pipeline. _The Asia-Pacific Education Researcher_, _26_(5), 259-269.

+Zuze, T. L. & Reddy, V. (2016).
+What has variability got to do with it?
+Explaining gender achievement gaps among African primary school students. _AfricaGrowth Agenda_, _13_(2), 14-19.